nucleuslabs/form-capacitor/README.md

 **returns:**
 {
  - ready - boolean - a boolean which is set to true once all promises have been resolved in the initialization process
- - FormData - MST - a mobx-state-tree full of observable goodness that you can access all of your form state from the structure is based on your json schema.
+ - formData - MST - a mobx-state-tree full of observable goodness that you can access all of your form state from the structure is based on your json schema.
 Import toJS() from mobx to see a snapshot of your form data tree.
  - set(path, value) - func - Used to set data within the MST for the supplied path.
  - set(object) - func - set is overloaded if you pass a POJO to it as the first parameter the whole state tree will be replaced
  - reset() - func -resets the mobx state tree to the initial state
  - validate() - func - imperative validate function which returns true or false and also activates the error states and seeds the errorMap with errors for anything that is invalid
+ - hasErrors() - func - a function that tells whether or not there are any errors for this form
- - ErrorMap - ObservableMap - a mobx observable map tree }
+ - ErrorMap - ObservableMap - a mobx observable map tree of all the errors }

 **Special Actions:**

-- `FormData.isDirty()` - Returns `true` if FormData was changed at some point even if all data is returned to the original values.
+- `formData.isDirty()` - Returns `true` if FormData was changed at some point even if all data is returned to the original values.
-- `FormData.isChanged()` - Returns `true` if the current data is not the same as the original data.
+- `formData.isChanged()` - Returns `true` if the current data is not the same as the original data.
+- `formData.toJS()` - Returns a sanitized JS version of formData but with all empty arrays and undefined object properties removed. (if you want a non sanitized version mobx has a toJS method that return a full JS version of the state tree)
+- `formData.toJSON()` - Returns a JSON string of formData that is produced using the same sanitization as the FormData.toJS method.

 A basic form with 2 text inputs and a save button.
 ~~~